Cuperino/LEGO-EV3-Image-Scanner/README.md

 # LEGO-EV3-Image-Scanner
 Image scanner built using LEGO Mindstorms EV3 and an extra wheel.
-Includes source from EV3 Software and build instructions.
+Includes source from Mindstorms EV3 Software and build instructions.
 Scans 8.5 inch wide paper but could be adapter to similar page sizes.

 ## Inputs
 * Brick buttons – To control the configuration menus